Table of Contents

 Fireworks are seen in almost all celebrations.
 However, fireworks’ loud noise and bright and flashing lights can be overwhelming for many.

-“Sometimes, people with autism are hypersensitive to hearing.
+A newspaper report titled, “Entering the World of Autism” by Anusha Parthasarathy (2016) talks about an event that happened in Chennai India, about creating awareness of autism through sensory perception activities.
+In this news article, special educator Anu Alex mentioned, “sometimes, people with autism are hypersensitive to hearing.
 What you may not find loud maybe really, unbearably loud for them.
-That’s why you often see them move to a corner with their hands over their ears.”Special educator Anu Alex
+That’s why you often see them move to a corner with their hands over their ears” (2016) 1.

 Moreover, if you choose to go to a big fireworks show, find a comfortable place away from the crowd.
 Don’t forget to bring along sensory tools such as fidgets and weighted lap pad to help you whenever you need them.